 A very unusual thing for me to do.

-But as soon as somebody reminded me of it, I went, Oh, yes, I remember that.
+As soon as somebody reminded me of it, I went, oh, yes, I remember that.

-That was the most first of all, what is he saying is bullish behavior?
+That was the most, first of all, what is his bullish behavior?

 What part of that don't you get?

-Uh there were at least six big debunked lies in Prince Andrew's telling in that disaster of an interview that he gave.
+There were at least six big debunked lies in Prince Andrews telling in that disaster of an interview that he gave.

-Uh, I didn't sweat at the time as a result of injuries from a wall incident in a Falklands Island.
+I didn't sweat at the time as a result of injuries from a wall incident in the Falklands Island.

-I've never been to this particular dunspot place, pictures all over the place.
+I've never been to this particular Dunspot place.

 I'll tell you this.

-Now she's been doing interviews discussing her brief flame fling with Andrew, how it threw her through her into, you know, the heart of this Epstein and and Lolita Express Orgy Island nonsense, says she was introduced to Epstein by the accused madam, this woman, uh Gislaine Maxwell, who she likened to a James Bond character and feels she only escaped Epstein's clutches because she was too old.
+Says she was introduced to Epstein by the accused madam, this woman, Gislaine Maxwell, who she likened to a James Bond character and feels she only escaped Epstein's clutches because she was too old.

-So I am thinking this this is not gonna go well and is not going well uh in any way, shape, matter, or form for the prince in this case.
+So I am thinking this is not going to go well and is not going well in any way, shape, matter, or form for the prince in this case.

 What do you think of that, Linda?

-I love when he says there's a problem with that, because I have a special medical condition and uh I don't sweat.
+I love when he says there's a problem with that because I have a special medical condition and I don't sweat.

 Also, I remember a random night many years ago where I had pizza with my kids.

-I'm like, this guy's so full of it, I just can't.
+I'm like, this guy's so full of it.

 I think it's the most hysterical thing in the world that we're even entertaining that this guy could be potentially innocent in any way, shape, or form.